JOTAN-0655/RPi-Zero-VVVF/README.md

 # install to RPi zero
-Since you have finished your code build, you will find `kernel.img` inside of build folder.<br>
+When you have built the code, you will find `kernel.img` inside of build folder.<br>
 What you need to do is

-## Download the needed files
+## Download the necessary files
 From https://github.com/raspberrypi/firmware/tree/master/boot , you have to get <br>
  - bootcode.bin
  - start.elf

 ## SD card
-Now, you need to have some SD card which has more than 2GB.<br>
+Now, you need to have a SD card which has more than 2GB but less than 32GB.<br>
 Also the SD card needs to be formated with FAT32.<br>
 <br>